 Steve is a contributing author of the American Bar Association's Franchise Litigation Deskbook: Selected State Laws, Commentary and Annotations (third edition, 2010), a two-volume reference of franchise registration, disclosure and relationship statutes and accompanying regulations along with "expert commentary from prominent franchise lawyers."

 With a long history of supporting pro bono and volunteer activities, Steve is committed to his community.
-In 2011, he was elected secretary of the board of trustees of the Shaker Schools Foundation; Steve has been a member of the board since 2010.
+He currently serves as president of the board of trustees of the Shaker Schools Foundation; Steve has been a member of the board since 2010, and has also served the board in the capacity of vice president (2012) and secretary (2011).